This is part 1 of a two-part blog post. Follow-us for part 2!

 Or 18, with all the stress of uni application deadlines, a growing family pressure, approaching graduation exams and still no real idea about what you actually want to do with your life?

 Believe us, we know how you feel.
 We’ve been there, too, and we meet new young people everyday with the same feelings and burning questions.

-Also, last week we attended a career orientation open day for high school girls.
-Our colleague, Bora Illes talked about the difficulty of choosing the right path for yourself and shared some insights around tech careers.
+We’ve attended a career orientation open day for high school girls.
+We’ve talked about the difficulty of choosing the right path for yourself and shared some insights around tech careers.

-She also got so many questions in the Q&A, that she didn't have time to answer all of them.
-But we took notes, and now we're back with more answers.
+We’ve also got so many questions in the Q&A, that we didn’t have time to answer all of them.
+But we took notes, and now we’re back with more answers.